Neuro-Oncology

 As with other antineuronal antibodies associated with neurologic paraneoplastic syndromes, the role of intracellular onconeural antibodies remains unknown.
 Antibodies like ANNA2 likely represent an epiphenomenon or marker of primarily T-cell-mediated inflammation (47).
 A large proportion of patients with paraneoplastic opsoclonus myoclonus syndrome have no identifiable antineuronal antibodies (04; 52; 03).

 As with children, nonparaneoplastic opsoclonus in adults frequently occurs after a respiratory or gastrointestinal illness.
 Patients develop acute to subacute onset opsoclonus, with myoclonus and ataxia.
 The syndrome is monophasic, and most patients make a good recovery within several weeks.
 Patients tend to be younger than their paraneoplastic counterparts (04).
-Parainfectious opsoclonus myoclonus syndrome is associated with several infections, including St. Louis encephalitis, Japanese encephalitis, herpes simplex virus, West Nile virus encephalitis (35), infection with Epstein-Barr virus, cytomegalovirus encephalitis, human herpes virus-6 encephalitis, and Lyme disease.
-Persons with HIV infection may develop opsoclonus myoclonus syndrome in the seroconversion phase or during immune reconstitution after starting antiretroviral therapy and more recently as a manifestation of CNS escape (24; 08).
+Parainfectious opsoclonus myoclonus syndrome is associated with several infections, including St. Louis encephalitis, Japanese encephalitis, herpes simplex, West Nile virus encephalitis (35), Epstein-Barr virus encephalitis, cytomegalovirus encephalitis, human herpesvirus 6 encephalitis, Powassen infection, and CNS Lyme disease.
+Persons with HIV infection may develop opsoclonus myoclonus syndrome in the seroconversion phase or during immune reconstitution after starting antiretroviral therapy or as a manifestation of CNS escape (24; 08).
 Opsoclonus myoclonus syndrome has been associated with diseases such as malaria, dengue, scrub-typhus, and chikungunya (14; 49; 38).
 A single case of post vaccination opsoclonus myoclonus syndrome has been reported after antirubella vaccination (37).

 Opsoclonus myoclonus, among other movement disorders, has been reported post Sars-CoV-2 infection (19).